 Patient Preparation

-No special patient preparations are necessary.
+No special patient preparation is necessary

 Collect

-Tube type:
+Tube Type:

-One 2.7 mL 3.2% sodium citrate (Light Blue) tube or
+• One 2.7 mL 3.2% sodium citrate (light-blue top) tube

-Also acceptable: Two 0.5 mL aliquots, frozen, platelet poor citrated plasma minimum.
+• Also acceptable: Two 0.5 mL aliquots, frozen, platelet poor citrated plasma minimum

 Collection Details: